 A more complex arrangement, such as ferritin is possible:

-The RNA-binding two-helix protein Rop has already been mentioned.
+Transcription factors are proteins which bind to control regions of DNA.
+The RNA-binding two-helix protein Rom has already been mentioned.
 A three-helix bundle forms the basis of a DNA-binding domain which occurs in a number of proteins- for example homeodomain proteins.
 Examine the crystal structure of engrailed homeodomain binding to DNA.

 When alpha-helices pack against each other, the side-chains in their interface are buried.
 The two interface areas should have complementary surfaces.
-The surface of an a-helix can be thought of as consisting of grooves and ridges, like a screw thread: for instance, the side chains of every 4th residue form a ridge (because there are 3.6 residues per turn).
+The surface of an alpha-helix can be thought of as consisting of grooves and ridges, like a screw thread: for instance, the side chains of every 4th residue form a ridge (because there are 3.6 residues per turn).
 The direction of this ridge is 26° from the direction of the helix axis.
 Therefore if 2 helices pack such that such a ridge from each fits into the other's groove, the expected angle between the two is 52°.
 In fact, in the distribution of this angle between packed alpha-helices, there is a sharp peak at 50°.
 Besides the type of ridge described, ridges can be formed by other stacking patterns of residues, such as every 3rd residue, or indeed every residue.
 Which ridges are used for packing depends on the size and conformations of the side chains at these relative positions.
 The "i+4" ridge is believed to be the most common because residues at every 4th position have side-chains which are more closely aligned than in "i+3" or "i+1" ridges as indicated below.

 The "ridges and grooves" model does not describe all the helix-helix packings, as there are examples with unusual inter-axial angles.
 For instance in the globin fold a pair of helices (B and E) pack such that their ridges cross each other, by means of a notch formed at a pair of glycine residues.

 The inter-axial distance between packed helices varies from 6.8-12.0Å, the mean being 9.4 Å; the mean inter-penetration of atoms at the interface is 2.3Å.
 Therefore it is mainly side chains which make the contacts between the helices.